jimmitchell/jimmitchell.github.io/content/posts/2024/the-day-i-sort-of-met-martin-mull.md

 ---
-title: 'The Day I Sort of Met Martin Mull'
+title: 'The Day I Met Martin Mull...
+Sort Of'
 date: 2024-06-29T08:33:00-07:00
 tags: ['Memories','Famous People']
 summary: "Hearing of the passing of Martin Mull reminded me of the time that I sort of met him quite by accident.
 What struck me was that he was exactly the same person I'd seen on TV so many times."